unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

 So far all semi-automatic!
 Next steps:

-* Fine tune coregsitration of anatomical to functional using 'antsRegistration'.
+* Fine tunning of the functional-to-anaotmical volume coregsitration (*e.g.* using `antsRegistration`).
 * Compute pRFs using an occipital mask.
-* Refactoring this to preprocess more subjects.
-* Organize the results in BIDS format.
+* Refactoring this to preprocess more subjects and organize the inputs and outputs results in **BIDS** format.

 Now we switch to python.
 The following has been adapted from excellent Noah Benson's [tutorial](https://github.com/noahbenson/neuropythy-tutorials/blob/master/tutorials/plotting-2D.ipynb):